eenbeneen/ChessGameCSCI2120/README.md

 # ChessGame

-Once you have made an account, you can start editing the code and create pull requests so I can add it into the main project
+Once you have made an account, send it to me and I'll add you as a collaborator.